netdata/netdata/collectors/python.d.plugin/README.md

 To install Python modules (libraries), it is advised to use the Python Package Manager (**pip**), please refer [here](https://pip.pypa.io/en/stable/installing/) for instalation instructions.

-Module configurations are written in YAML, **pyYAML is required**.
-For example, to install it with pip, simply execute `pip install pyaml`.

 Every configuration file must have one of two formats:

 -   Configuration for only one job: